 The most user-friendly layer of Chicago’s underground is the Pedway System.
 The term “Pedway” is a conjunction word formed from “pedestrian way.”
 A busy city like Chicago is always looking for ways to drop syllables for efficiency!

-Functionally, the Pedway is a collection of basement-like hallways which connect buildings, train stations, and underground parking structures in the Loop.
+Functionally, the Pedway is a collection of hallways in basements which connect buildings, train stations, and underground parking structures in the Loop.
 Small parts of the Pedway consist of “skybridges” that link the upper floors of adjacent buildings and passages that stay on the street level by cutting through lobbies.

-The most viewed portion of underground Chicago underground is probably its underground streets, such as Lower Wacker or Lower Michigan.
+The most-viewed portion of underground Chicago underground is probably its underground streets, such as Lower Wacker or Lower Michigan.
 Movies like The Dark Knight and The Blues Brothers have immortalized these dark concrete spaces.
-But even locals might not know exactly why this part of underground Chicago exists.
+But even locals often do not know exactly why this part of underground Chicago exists.

 Our multi-layered city has lower levels of streets in some parts of the Loop and River North because it allows easy access for freight transport and trash disposal.
 That, in turn, make the street-level less crowded.
 Some sections, like East Randolph near Maggie Daley Park, are even triple-decked.